Aquino says Chinese survey ships seen in Philippine waters

 MANILA Philippine President Benigno Aquino said two Chinese survey vessels had been sighted in a gas-rich area of its exclusive economic zone, raising concerns of heightened tensions in the disputed South China Sea.

 China claims almost the entire South China Sea, believed to be rich in deposits of oil and gas resources.
-Brunei, Malaysia, the Philippines, Taiwan and Vietnam also claim the sea where $5 trillion (2.99 trillion pound) of ship-borne goods pass every year.
+Brunei, Malaysia, the Philippines, Taiwan and Vietnam also claim the sea where $5 trillion of ship-borne goods pass every year.

 "Recently, we got a report from the armed forces that there were two hydrographic ships in Recto Bank, about 80 nautical miles off Palawan, clearly within our exclusive economic zone," Aquino told a television interview aired on Sunday.
 Recto Bank is also known as Reed Bank.